joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 While it gets remarkably accurate, it's still not accurate enough to simulate the game realistically.

-Sadly, this makes sense, because neural networks are universal function *approximators*.
-Even the tinest bit of innaccuracy in a CPU can throw off the entire system, and it seems dubious that a neural network (of reasonable size) could approximate CPU logic without some degree of error.
+Sadly, this makes sense because neural networks are universal function *approximators*.
+Even the tiniest bit of inaccuracy in a CPU can throw off the entire system, and it seems dubious that a neural network (of reasonable size) could approximate CPU logic without some degree of error.

-My best result (twelve fully-connected layers with hidden size 128) achieved a mean squared error of 0.00138, and even that wasn't enough to generate realistic results.
+My best result (twelve fully connected layers with hidden size 128) achieved a mean squared error of 0.00138, and even that wasn't enough to generate realistic results.
 But it good enough to keep the simulation semi-stable for a few seconds.
 Sort of.

 <div class="centered">
     <video height="315" width="240" controls>